 This is ideal for those who prefer downhills and steep sections because of its secured structure.
-The shoes’ design is also downhill-oriented which makes this very safe and durable.
+The shoes’ design is also downhill-oriented, making them very safe and durable.
 But don’t worry if you think this one’s too heavy because it’s also efficient in pedaling.

-It also has a water-resistant design which makes this ideal in any weather condition.
+It also has a water-resistant design, making this ideal in any weather condition.
 The mid-top section is made from breathable microfiber that comes with Rock Print.

 This makes it resistant to abrasions and scratches.
 It also has rubber-reinforced protection on the toe and heel sections.

-The laces can also be easily adjusted thanks to its fit adjustment design.
-It also secures knots because it’s supported by a lightweight closure system.
+The laces can also be easily adjusted thanks to their fit adjustment design.
+It also secures knots because a lightweight closure system supports it.
 This gives the Riddance Mid unrivaled protection and versatility.